kuasha/hqt/README.md

 Resource are saved in their corrosponding dynamodb table.
 Some tables have streams associates with them.

-When a participant object is created (episode_id, user_id) the stream invokes a lambda function that updates the participant_count in the Episode object.
+For example when a participant object is created (episode_id, user_id) the stream invokes a lambda function that updates the participant_count in the Episode object.

 When a Response is posted to the API, the handler checks if the answer can be accepted at this time.
 After recording the response the stream invokes a lambda handler that checks if the answe is correct or not.
 For wrong answer it updates the participant object and mark it as eliminated.
+Eliminated count is updated on the episode object.

+We use atomic increament operation for increasing counts and those are done one at a time but in parallel by any  number of lambda function is requered.
+To scale beyond 1000 requests per second we need to increase the lambda function concurrent execution limit for the account.

+Statistics for each option selected for a question is updated after each answer submition.

+A worker function that handles episode is run every one minute and it checks if there are enough participant in the episode and move it to running state.

+It will move from first question to last giestion with configurable time interval given to the participants.
+Answers (response) is accepted for 10 seconds (configurable) after the question is made available.

+After all questions are made available the system ends the episode.
+The worker will end the episode is there is only one participant left (not eliminated).

+### Resource names

+We are not using hardcoded resource names to be able to deploy multiple instances of the system in same account.
+But it makes it harder in terms of operational experience.
+Since this is a small system small number of resources, it is OK.

+Before going to production the data table names and other names should be fixed so it is easier to understand the system.
+At the moment names are being supplied to the code using environment variables.

 ## Topics Covered